 This checklist is just one example of the material included in our ready-to-go pensions comms package, which you can use in your own company to engage your staff with pensions and savings.

->

-> As well as interactive guides like the one above, it includes fun videos, learning modules, magazine articles, emails, customisable presentations, in-person meetings with our consultants – and much, much more.
+As well as interactive guides like the one above, it includes fun videos (video is the future of pensions comms), learning modules, magazine articles, emails, customisable presentations, in-person meetings with our consultants – and much, much more.

->

-> And it supports your staff no matter where they are on their pensions journey.
+And it supports your staff no matter where they are on their pensions journey.
 In fact, it is designed to move them from the point where they haven’t really internalised the need to save more, to the point where they are building up a sizeable pension pot.

 Click here to find out more about what’s included, and how it can help your staff save more.

 PS.
 Next week I will walk you through the very final stage you need to take your staff through, in order to get them to save more.
 We call it “Maintenance”.
 Watch out for that blog!